Verlihub/verlihub/plugins/python/scripts/README.md

 - **Thread-local contexts**: Per-thread hub connection instances
 - **Mutex protection**: Add fine-grained locking to C++ API
 - **Async C++ API**: Redesign for concurrent access
+- **Python sub-interpreter v2**: CPython 3.12+ has experimental per-interpreter GIL (PEP 684)

-Until then, use the queue/cache patterns demonstrated in these example scripts.
+Until then, use the queue/cache patterns demonstrated in these example scripts, and compile with `-DPYTHON_USE_SINGLE_INTERPRETER=ON` when using modern Python packages.

 ---